At Merkem, less is more.

 Most homeowners don’t realize they have a bed bug problem until they’ve been bit, and what makes things worse is that 1 in 3 people don't even react to the bites.

 We know the thought of having bed bugs can be unsettling, which is why we offer same-day service; 24-hours a day, seven days a week.
-To learn more about our Bed Bug Control Treatment or to schedule your free inspection, contact Merkem Pest Solutions today.
+To learn more about our Bed Bug Control Treatment or to schedule an inspection, contact Merkem Pest Solutions today.

 Get Rid of Bed Bugs in Your Toronto Home